epicisgood/VicHopMacro/README.md

 Before you can use this macro, ensure you have the following software installed on your computer:

-2. **AutoHotkey**: you might not need to install this but do it anyways
+1. **AutoHotkey**: you might not need to install this if you have natro macro but do it anyways
    - Download and install from [AutoHotkey official website](https://www.autohotkey.com/download/ahk-v2.exe).